NCATS-Tangerine/smartBag/README.md

 # Applications

-For this alpha release, we see applicability to anyone, data steward or consumer, with tabular data that might have broad applicability across a number of user communities and technology delivery channels.
+This alpha release is applicabile to data stewards or consumers with tabular data.